-OnRISC Baltos iR 3220 is a fanless industrial embedded PC in compact dimensions, designed for DIN Rail mounting.
+OnRISC Baltos iR 3220 is a fanless industrial embedded PC in compact dimensions, suitable for DIN Rail mounting.
 It is based on an ARM Cortex-A8 with NEON SIMD Coprocessor, up to 1GHz CPU clock speed.
-Low power consumption, wide temperature range -20°C to 65°C and flexible power supply (12 — 50V DC) make it an ideal system for industrial automation.
+Low power consumption (3W typical), extended temperature range (−20°C to 65°C), wide power supply (12 — 50V DC) and impressive MTBF (10.5 Years at 45°C) make it an ideal system for industrial automation.

-For Baltos there is an option to use the viaVPN system for Remote Access and Monitoring over Internet. viaVPN provides secure and strong encrypted access, without any re-configuration of firewalls.
-Customers firmware/application must be accessible via Ethernet or WLAN, for example via a web interface or by a Telnet/SSH connection.
-Then viaVPN extends the access over Internet, protected by a VPN tunnel.
+For Baltos series there is a software option using the viaVPN Cloud system (www.viaVPN.com) to be remotely accessed and monitored over Internet. viaVPN provides secure and strongly encrypted access, without any reconfiguration of existing firewalls.
+If customers firmware/application is accessible via Ethernet or WLAN — for example via a web interface or by a Telnet/SSH connection — then viaVPN extends the access over Internet, protected by a VPN tunnel.